dakom/fluture-loaders/README.md

 # Usage

-No docs yet, so for now it's robably easiest just to look at [the source](src/lib) directly :)
+No docs yet, so for now it's probably easiest just to look at [the source](src/lib) directly :)

 The easiest way for most use cases is to use the `Fletch` or `FletchUrl` [helpers](src/lib/helpers/Fletch.ts):